-Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? \boxtimes Are the procedures publicly available? \boxtimes 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? \boxtimes Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries \boxtimes Electronic permit information exchange to Management Authorities of all countries?
-Electronic permit data exchange between Management Authorities and customs?
-Electronic permit used to cross border with electronic validation by customs?
-If 'Yes' to any of the above, please provide information on challen are in the process of revising and updating our electronic permit is

-10 If 'No', do you ha ve any plans to move towa ards e-permitting"?
+Yes No No information 1.2.1a Do you have standard operating procedures for application for and issuance of permits? \boxtimes Are the procedures publicly available? \bowtie 1.2.1b Do you have: Electronic data management and a paper-based permit issuance system? \boxtimes Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries Electronic permit information exchange to Management Authorities of all countries?
+Electronic permit data exchange between Management Authorities and customs? \boxtimes Electronic permit used to cross border with electronic validation by customs? \boxtimes If 'Yes' to any of the above, please provide information on challenges faced or issues overcome: An electronic data management has been built over the last year to log all permits issued.
+Permits issued are all paper based, issued through an electronic system.
+If 'No', do you have any plans to move towards e-permitting 1 ? [\square If you are planning to move towards e-permitting, please explain what might help you to do so: An updated e-permitting system which upgrades the current one is being developed.

-The number of Parties making use of the simplified procedures provided for in Resolution Indicator 1.2.2: Conf.
+Indicator 1.2.2: The number of Parties making use of the simplified procedures provided for in Resolution Conf.
 12.3 (Rev. CoP16).

-1.2.2a Has your country developed simplified procedures for any of the following? - Tick all app olicable Yes No No information Where biological samples of the type and size specified in Annex 4 of Resolution Conf.
+1.2.2a Has your country developed simplified procedures for any of the following?
+Tick all applicable Yes No information Where biological samples of the type and size specified in Annex 4 of Resolution Conf.
 12.3 (Rev. CoP16) are urgently required.
 For the issuance of pre-Convention certificates or equivalent documents in accordance with Article VII , paragraph 2. \boxtimes For the issuance of certificates of captive breeding or artificial propagation in accordance with Article VII, paragraph 5. \boxtimes For the issuance of export permits or re-export certificates in accordance with Article IV for specimens referred to in Article VII, paragraph 4.
 Are there other cases judged by a Management Authority to merit the use of simplified procedures?
-If 'Yes', please provide details: Where multiple export permits are issued for cosmetics or other commodities with minimal amount of CITES-listed material
+If 'Yes', please provide details: □□□□□

 Objective 1.3 Implementation of the Convention at the national level is consistent with decisions adopted by the Conference of the Parties.
 All Aichi targets relevant to CITES, particularly Target 9, Target 14 and Target 18.